Moissanite vs Diamond: Learn the Difference Before You Buy

 Rarity and Sentimental Value

 Moissanite, on the other hand, lacks the same rarity and deep historical connection.
 It does not carry the emotional weight or symbolic meaning that diamonds do.
-For many, diamonds’ long-standing tradition of representing love and commitment makes them the ultimate choice for significant life events and the jewelry connected to them, such as engagement rings and wedding rings
+For many, diamonds’ long-standing tradition of representing love and commitment makes them the ultimate choice for significant life events and the jewelry connected to them, such as engagement rings and wedding rings.
+For meaningful life events, moissanite vs diamond is often less about appearance and more about what the stone represents.

 Color and Clarity

 Both moissanite and diamonds are available in various colors and clarity grades.
-However, diamonds are available in a wider range of hues, as natural diamonds occur in every color of the rainbow.
+However, in the moissanite vs diamond discussion, diamonds win in terms of variety and quality.
+Natural diamonds occur in every color of the rainbow and are available in a broader range of clarity and saturation.

 Moissanite, however, tends to have a slightly yellow or greenish tint, particularly in larger stones.
 While high-quality moissanite may appear near colorless, it is generally not as clear or pure as a diamond.
-Diamonds, often have greater clarity and an overall more flawless appearance.
+Gem quality diamonds often have greater clarity and an overall more flawless appearance.

 Natural Diamond Council (NDC) is a not-for-profit organization dedicated to promoting and protecting the integrity of the natural diamond industry worldwide.
 NDC serves as the authoritative voice for natural diamonds, inspiring and educating consumers on their real, rare and responsible values.